intel/yarpgen/README.rst

 Building ``yarpgen`` is trivial.
 All you have to do is invoke "make".

 To run ``yarpgen`` we recommend using ``run_gen.py`` script, which will run the generator for you on a number of available compilers with a set of pre-defined options.
-Feel free to hack run_gen.py and Test_Makefile to add or remove compiler options.
+Feel free to hack test_set.txt to add or remove compiler options.

 The script will run several compilers with several compiler options and run executables to compare the output results.
 If the results mismatch, the test program will be saved in "results" folder for your analysis.